-2.9 Provisions and Contingencies
+2.8 Provisions and Contingencies

 Provisions are recognized when present obligations will probably lead to an outflow of economic resources and they can be estimated reliably even if the timing or amount of the outflow may still be uncertain.
-A present obligation arises from the presence of a legal or constructive obligation that has resulted from past events.
+A present obligation arises from the presence of a legal or constructive commitment that has resulted from past events, for example, legal disputes or onerous contracts.